-The Migration Court of Appeal has made it clear in a precedent-setting ruling that the burden of proof lies with the applicant to establish his or her stated age as probable, with the aid of supporting documents, where available.98
+The Migration Court of Appeal has clarified in a precedent-setting ruling of 2014 that the burden of proof lies with the applicant to establish his or her stated age as probable, with the aid of supporting documents, where available.
+Where documents or other evidence proving the applicant's age as probable are not available, the age stated at the time of lodging of the application is noted down.